-The Directors have considered the financial performance of the Group and the impact of the market conditions at the financial year end date and subsequently.
+The Directors have considered the financial performance of the Group and the impact of market conditions at the financial year end date and subsequently.

-Whilst the managed wind-down of the Company was approved at the EGM, there is no definite and final plan in place for the timing of liquidation of the Company's assets and the process of returning capital to shareholders.
-As a result, the Directors continue to present the consolidated financial statements on a going concern basis.
+Whilst the managed wind-down of the Company continues to progress, there is no definite and final plan in place for the timing of liquidation of the Company's assets and the process of returning capital to shareholders.